-The anaerobic threshold is characterized by: an increased carbon-dioxide production resulting in break-away ventilation, a the dramatic build-up of lactic acid, muscle burning, inhabitation of motor control, increased heart rate curve, and a perception of unsustainability.
-The anaerobic threshold signals a significant limit to continued performance, above which the pace is untenable, but for a brief period of a few minutes.
+increased carbon-dioxide production resulting in break-away ventilation, a the dramatic build-up of lactic acid, muscle burning, inhabitation of motor control, increased heart rate curve, and a perception of unsustainability.
+The anaerobic threshold signals a significant limit to continued above which performance, the pace is untenable, but for a brief period of a few minutes.